-You will write a total of 4 written compositions altogether - 2 in each term.
-The topic and length of the essay will be indicated by your course instructor.
-Each essay consists of a draft and a final version.
+You will write a total of 4 written compositions this year - 2 in each term.
+The topic and length of each essay will be indicated by your course instructor.
+Because writing is a process, you will submit a draft and a final version of your composition.
 In order to receive the full grade, you must turn in both!
-Your instructor will return the draft with corrective annotations.
-You will write the final version of your essay based on these corrections.
+Here is how it works: You will write your first draft.
+After that, your instructor will review it and return it with corrective suggestions.
+You will then write the final version of your text based on these suggestions.
 This is a very important reflective exercise to develop your writing skills and to understand the source of your mistakes.
-The first version will count 60% and the second 40%.
-Late assignment submission will result in 5% grade reduction for each day past the deadline, for up to 5 days.

-Having your essays proofread by someone else who is proficient in German can be considered plagiarism, as you are submitting someone else's work as your own.
+The first version will count for 60% and the second for 40% of the final mark.
+Make sure you submit your final version on time!
+Unfortunately, late assignment submission will result in 5% grade reduction for each day past the deadline, for up to 5 days.
+Deadlines will be indicated by your instructor.
+Achtung!
+Having your essays proofread by someone else who is proficient in German will be considered plagiarism, as you are submitting someone else's work as your own.
 The use of translation software or online translation tools such as Google translate will not only be considered cheating, but you will miss a chance to reflect upon and improve your writing skills.
 The purpose of the composition is to show your ability to use the vocabulary and grammar learned in the course in accordance with your level of German.

-Tests
+Grammar Tests

-You will write 5 tests - 3 in the Fall and 2 in the Spring term.
-Each test will cover vocabulary, grammar and readings from the course.
-Tests are 1 hour each and will be written during live instruction time.
+You will write 5 grammar tests - 1 for each chapter.
+Each test will cover grammar topics from the course.
+Tests are approx. 50 mins each and will be written on Quercus during live instruction time.
 Your camera must be on for the duration of the entire test or your test will be nulled!
 No make-up tests are allowed unless the student has a legitimate excuse and has communicated this to their instructor prior to the assignment.
 If you should fall ill on the day of the test, please let the instructor know before class.
 A make-up test must be written no later than a week after the actual assessment date.

-Oral Assessment
+Oral Assessments

 You will have an oral assessment at the end of each term.
-In the Fall, it will be a role play with a partner followed by an interview with your instructor.
+In the Fall semester, you will have a Show-and-Tell type of presentation, followed by an interview with the instructor.
 In the Spring semester, we will participate in a TalkAbroad program, where you will meet and talk with native speakers from a German-speaking country of your choice on a predetermined topic.
-Please note that the TalkAbroad program comes at an additional cost of CAD30 (for 2 sessions), which is to be covered by the student.
+Please note that the TalkAbroad program comes at an additional cost of US30 (for 2 sessions), which is to be covered by the student.
 It is an exciting opportunity to practice your communicative skills!
 More details to be announced in class.

-Don't fret!
+Do not fret!
 You will have plenty of opportunities to practice in and outside of class.
 Exact times will be arranged with the course instructor.
+Here as well, you must have your camera on at all times!